CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

                 .. note::

-                     - In the above example, the texture bands corresponds to the three bands of color1.tif which is a RGB file, so the output `texture.tif` will be RGB.
+                     - In the above example, the texture bands correspond to the three bands of `color1.tif` which is a RGB file, so the output `texture.tif` will be RGB.
                      - Order matters : if the "texture_bands" parameter is set to ["b3", "b2", "b1"], the output will be BGR.
-                     - It is possible to fuse the diffrent files in output ortho image : if the "texture_bands" parameter is set to ["b0", "b3", "b2", "b1"], the output will be PBGR (with P from panchromatic).
+                     - It is possible to fuse the different files in output ortho image : if the "texture_bands" parameter is set to ["b0", "b3", "b2", "b1"], the output will be PBGR (with P from panchromatic).
                      - If "texture_bands" parameter is None (default value), all bands will be texture bands, so the output will be PRGB.
                      - Parameter "texture_bands" must be the same as the one defined in Advanced parameters.
 If multiple pairs are used in the configuration, every left image must have the same texture bands in order to fuse them.